rweich/streamdeck-ts-template/README.md

 The resulting directory created in the dist directory can be copied into your streamdeck plugin folder as described in the [documentation](https://developer.elgato.com/documentation/stream-deck/sdk/create-your-own-plugin/).

 ### Release
-Start the release by manually by executing the [release workflow](.github/workflows/release.yml) in your github actions.
+Start the release by manually by executing the [release workflow](.github/workflows/release.yml) in your GitHub actions.
 This will use the current state of the main branch to create a plugin-archive that can be installed using the streamdeck software.

 ## Links